Maintenance of healthy work environments: new ways

 Listening to music triggers the release of dopamine, a feel-good chemical, putting us in a better mood.

 Music can also be a great motivator and concentration aid – particularly if you work in a busy, open-plan environment.
 Before you boot up Spotify, though, consider the feelings of your co-workers: will they appreciate listing to the new Taylor Swift album on hard rotation all week?
-If not, plug in a pair of good-quality noise-canceling headphones, so they can work in peace – and so can you.
+If not, plug in a pair of good-quality noise-cancelling headphones, so they can work in peace – and so can you.

 7. Deploy good lighting

 Natural light is more preferable for most workers – and especially for migraine suffers, who may find that harsh fluorescent lighting triggers their attacks.
-Make sure that lights are positioned so they don’t reflect off other objects because this can cause eye strain and headaches.
+Make sure that lights are positioned so they don’t reflect off other objects, because this can cause eye strain and headaches.

 8. Offer free fruit